Eye exercises after stroke can help patients improve their vision.

 There are many kinds of vision problems after stroke, and if you suffer from severe visual deficits, it’s best to work with a professional.

-However, if you struggle with impaired eye movement control (i.e. blurry vision, can’t focus), then these eye exercises can help.
+However, if you struggle with impaired eye movement control (which can present as blurry vision, double vision, or difficulty focusing eyes), then these eye exercises can help.
 They will help you rewire the brain to control the 6 muscles that control your eye.

 Never do anything that hurts, and start slowly.

 1. Slow Blinks